aws-samples/aws-lambda-layer-kubectl/README.md

 ## Deploy the sample stack with AWS CDK

-The following sample provision an Amazon EKS cluster and sample lambda function with kubectl lambda layer and you can write your logic in `main.sh`
+The following sample provisions an Amazon EKS cluster and sample lambda function with kubectl lambda layer and you can extend your logic in [main.sh](./main.sh) for your lambda function with custom runtime.

 ```ts
     const cluster = new eks.Cluster(this, 'EksCluster', {